 All fees are subject to VAT.
 Fee levels are determined by the time spent on a case and according to the drugs, materials and consumables used.
 You will be charged for each visit your pet makes to the practice.
 You can request a detailed cost breakdown for every transaction with us.
 We will endeavour to provide you with an estimate of fees prior to treatment.
 There may be situations in which it is difficult for us to be accurate and final treatment may be more complex than first anticipated.
 We will always try to give you an idea of a likely bill, but please enquire if this has not been discussed.

 We require your account to be settled in full after a consultation or prior to collection of your pet.
 We accept all major cards and can accept payment from a third party with their authorisation.
 We usually do not claim direct from insurers, but are happy to speedily complete your claim form at no extra charge for you to claim your money back.
-If we agree to collect payment direct from your insurer, we will charge you £20.10, which will not be reclaimable and will request you sign an indemnity letter that details your liability should the insurer decline payment for any reason.
+If we agree to collect payment direct from your insurer, we will charge you £20.00, which will not be reclaimable and will request you sign an indemnity letter that details your liability should the insurer decline payment for any reason.
 If you are unable to afford the costs of your pet’s veterinary care, you may be eligible for financial help from various charities, e.g. PDSA, The Cinnamon Trust, Dogs Trust, etc. Please contact them directly before any treatment starts to discuss your financial situation.

 For any other unpaid accounts, after 30 days of non-payment, we reserve the right to refer your account to a debt collection agency unless specific payment terms have been agreed with one of the Directors.
 A surcharge of 15% of the outstanding account (depending on the size and age of the debt) will be added to your account to cover the associated costs of outsourcing the debt to a third party debt recovery agency.
 Please note that such action may damage to your future credit rating.